GenericSomeone/dead-repo/README.md

 PLEASE NOTE

-This mod is currently in beta.
+This mod is currently in beta (and largely unfinished and unpolished).
 As such, code, sprites, and balancing will be unstable for now.
 They will be fixed in the future.
+As I am currently the only contributor, changes are expected to take a long time.

+~~While the mod is technically playable in its current state, you probably shouldn't because it's janky as heck~~

 CREDITS